Risk Factors Dashboard

 10

-Failure to effectively and timely address the energy transition could adversely affect our business, results of operations, and cash flows.
+Failure to effectively and timely address the energy transition could adversely affect our reputation, business, results of operations, and cash flows.

 Our long-term success depends on our ability to effectively address the energy transition, which will require adapting our technology portfolio to changing customer preferences and government requirements, developing solutions to decarbonize oil and gas operations, and scaling innovative low-carbon and carbon-neutral technologies.
-If the energy transition landscape changes faster than anticipated or in a manner that we do not anticipate, demand for our products and services could be adversely affected.
+If the energy transition landscape changes faster than anticipated or in a manner that we do not anticipate, demand for our products and services, as well as our relationships with various stakeholders, could be adversely affected.
 Furthermore, if we fail or are perceived to not effectively implement an energy transition strategy, or if investors or financial institutions shift funding away from companies in fossil fuel-related industries, our access to capital or the market for our securities could be negatively impacted.

-Our operations are subject to cyber incidents that could have a material adverse effect on our business, financial condition, results of operations, and cash flows.
+Our operations are subject to cyber incidents that could have a material adverse effect on our reputation, business, financial condition, results of operations, and cash flows.

-Our success depends in part on our ability to provide effective cyber security protection in connection with our digital technologies and services as well as our internal digital infrastructure.
+Our success depends in part on our ability to provide effective cybersecurity protection in connection with our digital technologies and services as well as our internal digital infrastructure.
 We operate information technology networks and systems for internal purposes that incorporate third-party software and technologies.
 We also connect to and exchange data with external networks that may be operated by our customers, suppliers, alliance partners, or other third parties.
 We provide digital technologies that allow us or our customers to remotely perform wellsite and field operations.
 We also develop software and other digital products and services that store, retrieve, manipulate, and manage our customers’ information and data, external data, personal data, and our own data.

-Unauthorized access to or modification of, or actions disabling our ability to obtain authorized access to, our customers’ data, other external data, personal data, or our own data, as a result of a cyber incident, attack or exploitation of a security vulnerability, or loss of control of our clients’ operations could result in significant damage to our reputation or disruption of the services we provide to our customers or of our customers’ businesses.
-In addition, allegations, reports, or concerns regarding vulnerabilities affecting our digital products or services could damage our reputation.
-This could lead to fewer customers using our digital products and services, which
+Unauthorized access to or modification of, or actions disabling our ability to obtain authorized access to, our customers’ data, other external data, personal data, or our own data, as a result of a cyber incident, attack or exploitation of a security vulnerability, or loss of

 11